 Also, understand how she is looking to develop your talent.
 How often are performance reviews, and what is the long-term growth plan that she has for you?

 Be sure to let her know how you are looking to grow as a PM too, so that she can incorporate your preferences, strengths, and weaknesses into her recommendations.
+You can also get help with getting some product manager certifications under your belt.

 Mentorship: Who does she recommend as a mentor?
 Who does she look up to within the organization?